 Who doesn’t want to be both richer and slimmer?
 Now, a bank is promising to help you work toward these two goals at the same time.

-Open a Fitness Savings Account at FitnessBank, a division of Affinity Bank, and your interest rate will rise — to as high as 2.6% — with the number of steps you walk each day.
+Open a Fitness Savings Account at FitnessBank, a division of Affinity Bank, and your interest earnings will rise — to as high as 2.2% — with the number of steps you walk each day.

-The Atlanta-based online bank calculates your return based on the average number of steps you walked each day during the previous month.
+The Atlanta-based online bank, which launched in 2019, calculates your return based on the average number of steps you walked each day during the previous month.

 Annual percentage yields (APYs) for most account holders are based on the following ranges over the course of a month: